Maxihau/Cocktail-Muddling/readme.md

 ## Introduction

-This process aims to make specific cocktails like Mojitos, Caipirinhas,or Smashes as authentic as possible by including muddling into the cocktail-making process.
+This process aims to make specific cocktails like Mojitos, Caipirinhas, or Smashes as authentic as possible by including muddling into the cocktail-making process.

 ### CPEE
 The CPEE tool is a modular, service-oriented workflow execution engine (More information: [CPEE](https://cpee.org/)).
 It handles the cocktail processing logic and makes API calls to the [Universal Robot](https://www.universal-robots.com/de/) which then executes predefined processes.